 Colonoscopies are performed to examine the interior of the large bowel for various conditions including inflammation, abnormal blood vessels and flat polyps (benign, wart like growths).
 Various procedures may be performed during the colonoscopy; these include the biopsy of tissue to investigate possible malignancy and the removal of polyps.
 As colon cancer arises from pre-existing polyps, any polyps that are found are removed at the time of examination.
 Most polyps can be burnt off by placing a wire snare around the base and applying an electric current.

 For legal reasons you must not drive a vehicle or operate machinery until the day after your procedure, but preferably not for 24 hours following your sedation anaesthetic.
 Driving under the influence of sedation carries the same implications as with alcohol.
-You must have a responsible adult to collect you from day surgery, drive you home and care for you for at least 12 hours post procedure.
+You must have a responsible adult to collect you from day surgery, drive you home and care for you for 12 hours post procedure.

 Call 4639 2748 to book an appointment.